Gas & Energy Transition Research Centre

 Biography

-David has volunteered widely on professional association boards, editorial boards, and in conference and workshop organising committees.
-These roles reflect David’s commitment to collaboration and science communication, which have been critical aspects of David’s professional career and led him to his current role in academia.
-David is actively increasing the Centre’s engagement in social media and broader online presence, and makes himself available to mainstream media for expert commentary as well as contributing articles relevant to the energy transition.
+David has extensive experience in private sector, senior leadership roles leading the delivery of subsurface, stakeholder engagement, operations, and commercial workstreams.
+He has volunteered widely on professional association boards, editorial boards, and in conference and workshop organising committees due to a strong commitment to collaboration and science communication, which have been critical aspects of David’s professional career and led him to his current role in academia.

 David has extensive applied and research experience in geology, geophysics, tectonics, basins, oceans and climate interactions; and is developing research expertise in energy and climate policy and energy systems.